ghashy/acquirust/acquisim/README.md

-# acquisim
+# Acquisim

-This is a bank simulator, which stores it's data on the RAM.
+This is a bank simulator that stores its data on the RAM.
-There are also [acqui](https://github.com/ghashy/acqui), written in Swift for macOS, which serves as an acquisim management client.
+There is also [acqui](https://github.com/ghashy/acqui), written in Swift for macOS, which serves as an Acquisim management client.

+> [!IMPORTANT]
-Currently, `acquisim` supports single-store account.
+> Currently, `acquisim` supports a single-store account.

 Acquisim was designed to be simple.
-It is able to creating/deleting accounts, opening credits, creating transactions, tracking balances, bank emission.
-With simple internal design, it purposed to offer real-life api interaction, just like in real acquiring services.
+It can create/delete accounts, open credits, create transactions, track balances, bank emission.
+With a simple internal design, it aims to offer real-life API interaction, just like in real acquiring services.

 ## Usage:

-Build docker container yourself in this directory, or use pre-built image from docker hub:
+You can either build the Docker container yourself in this directory or use a pre-built image from Docker Hub:
 ```bash
 docker pull ghashy/acquisim
 ```

-You need to pass configuration file and secret file as secrets.
+You need to pass a configuration file and a secret file as secrets.
 For example, using docker-compose:
 ```yaml
 services:
   acquisim: